griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 - ``Allele Specific Anchors Used`` : if TRUE, likelihood score is used to determine anchor position; if FALSE, position 1, 2, n-1 and n are set as anchor positions. (default: TRUE)
 - ``Anchor Contribution Threshold`` : anchor likelihood score (between 0-1) cutoff to determine whether the amino acid is in anchor position. (default: 0.8)

-Last but not least, the ``HLA.Alleles`` and respective ``Binding.Cutoffs`` are also displayed.

-- ``HLA.Alleles`` : is the list of HLA alleles that the sample expresses and given as input when running pVACseq.
-- ``Binding.Cutoffs``: the IC50 cutoff value for the corresponding HLA allele.
-In the below example, allele-specific binding thresholds were used (``Allele Specific Binding Threshold: TRUE``).
-This results in the binding threshold for HLA-A*29:01 being set to the one recommended by IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_.
-For the remaining alleles, IEDB does not have an specific binding threshold recommendation so the threshold is set to the basic binding threshold as a fallback, in this case 500 (``Binding Threshold: 500``).
 .. rst-class:: three-images-row

 .. image:: ../../images/screenshots/vignette/originalParametersForTiering/pvacview-OG_params_1.png